garethjmsaunders/digital-code-style-guide/html.md

 We use error pages for very specific purposes.

 * **403** — Access denied/forbidden.
 Requests that require authentication may return 404 Not Found, instead of 403 Forbidden, in some places.
 This is to prevent the accidental leakage of private information to unauthorized users.
+See GitHub [API Authentication](https://developer.github.com/v3/#authentication).

 * **404** — Not found.
 See Github [404](https://github.com/404.html) and [404-pages](https://github.com/404-pages.html)